 Chapter 4: Setting Up Your Studio

-You don’t need to spend a ton of money to set up your studio.
+You don’t need to spend a ton of money to set up a DIY photography studio.
 Save money by making or improvising much of your equipment.
 Identify the things you know you will need then decide what you already have, what you can improvise, and what you will need to purchase to get set up.

-Preparation and Set-Up –Your set-up will depend on what you are shooting.
+Preparation and Set-Up –Your set-up will depend on the subject of your photo shoot.
 For larger products, you’ll need an area where you can hang a backdrop.
 Smaller items can sit on a table with a backdrop or inside a light box.
 Light boxes are ideal for product photos, because the light is evenly distributed.

 Again, this depends on what you are shooting.
 A larger item in a studio setting calls for taller lights.
 A light box or simpler setting is appropriate for smaller products.

 If your angle of light is off at all, you will have shadows and dark areas or light flares.
 Adjust lighting for the product you’re shooting.
 If your subject is casting a shadow on the backdrop, use back lighting.
 Use bounced light to softer direct light.
 Positioning one light to the left of the product and one to the right with another light providing back light (so they form a triangle) is a common lighting set up that works for products as well as portraits.

 Hard light and soft light each have their place in photography.
 Hard light is more of a glare that casts a shadow with distinct edges.
 It picks up every detail and imperfection.
 Hard light sources: A lightbulb in a lamp without a shade, direct sunlight, direct flash, fluorescent lights overhead, and a spotlight.